Balestier

 the Farrer Park area of the island.
 The club lifted the Singapore Cup in 1958,

-before changing their name to .Balestier United Recreation Club in April 1975
+before changing their name to Balestier United Recreation Club in April 1975, at which point they joined the inaugural National League.

-In 1988 Balestier joined the Singapore Premier League, which was the forerunner to the S. League.
+In 1988, Balestier joined the Singapore Premier League, which was the forerunner to the S.League.
 The national cup was won once more in 1992.
-As a founder member of the S. League in 1996 the club changed its name to Balestier Central.
+As a founder member of the S.League in 1996, the club changed its name to Balestier Central.

-In 1988 Balestier joined the Singapore Premier League, which was the forerunner to the S. League.
+In 1988, Balestier joined the Singapore Premier League, which was the forerunner to the S.League.
 The national cup was won once more in 1992.
-As a founder member of the S. League in 1996 the club changed its name to Balestier Central.
+As a founder member of the S.League in 1996, the club changed its name to Balestier Central.

 Clementi

-Khalsa FC served the Sikh community of Singapore playing out of Clementi
+Khalsa FC served the Sikh community of Singapore, playing out of Clementi

-Stadium as they joined the S. League in 1999.
+Stadium as they joined the S.League in 1999.
+Following

-the merger the club took up residence at Toa Payoh Stadium and won the League
+the merger, the club took up residence at Toa Payoh Stadium and won the League

 Cup Plate in 2012 after a decade of average league finishes.
 They went one